Paddle and Hike Antelope Canyon!

 Lake Powell is world-renowned for its incredible slot canyons, but few have seen it from the water.

-This tour is a 5 hour, approximately 6 mile (9.66 km) round trip paddle through the entire length of the water section of Antelope Canyon with an approximately 2 mile (3.2 km) hike at the back, depending on conditions and on water levels.
+This tour is a 4-5 hour, approximately 6 mile (9.66 km) round trip paddle through the entire length of the water section of Antelope Canyon with an approximately 2 mile (3.2 km) hike at the back, depending on conditions and on water levels.
 The best experience is the early tour due to weather and boat traffic!
 That is why we go early.
+Not an early riser?
+No problem!
+Join our late morning tour and go to the same place!

 Swimming in the lake is amazing!
 Bring your swimsuit.
 Conditions and water temperature permitting.
 Nothing to fear in the water- nothing that bites or stings!